ZOIQ/zoiq/README.md

-# About Zoiq
+# About zoiq module

-Handle all the theming from client portal. share common functionalities throughout the projects
+This library handles all the theming functionality, Also shares common code throughout different projects